HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 ## Installation (Windows)

 1. Open up a powershell terminal (Windows + R, then type "powershell"), and press Enter.

+Note: It is recommended to run powershell as administrator for installation.
+To do this, open Windows menu, type "powershell".
+Right-click on the powershell, click "run as administrator"

 2. Change the current directory by typing `cd "your_desired_path"`.